danielballan/pims2-prototype/README.md

 [Intake](https://intake.readthedocs.io/) is a newer project that, like PIMS, wraps disparate file formats in a consistent interface.
-Unlike PIMS, intake handles many data structures, not just image time series; in particular it has many readers that return tabular data as a `pandas.DataFrame` or `xarray.Dataset`.
+Unlike PIMS, intake handles many data structures, not just image series; in particular it has many readers that return tabular data as a `pandas.DataFrame` or `xarray.Dataset`.
 How should PIMS relate to intake?